ClangClangBattarang/ClangClang-HL2DM-Config/README.md

 1. On this page, left click on the *green* "Code" button, then click on "Download Zip".
 2. Click and drag the "Half Life 2 Deathmatch" folder to your <steam library folder>/steamapps/common/ directory.

-# List of current fixes
+# Features
+* A better control configuration
+* Optimised gameplay using Xeogin's HL2DM Community Patch Autoexec
-* Red screen flash is heavily reduced
+* Red screen flash reduction
 * Model changer fix
 * SteamVR fix
-* Xeogin's HL2DM Community Patch Autoexec

 # Credits and Thanks
 * Jora_: Player model fix. https://gamebanana.com/mods/35036